OpenObservability/OpenMetrics/specification/OpenMetrics.md

 Exposers can expose exposer metadata as Info MetricFamilies.

 The above discussion is in the context of individual exposers.
 An exposition from a general purpose monitoring system may contain metrics from many individual targets, and thus may expose multiple target info Metrics.
 The metrics may already have had target metadata added to them as labels as part of ingestion.
-The metric names MUST not be varied based on target metadata.
+The metric names MUST NOT be varied based on target metadata.
 For example it would be incorrect for all metrics to end up being prefixed with staging_ even if they all originated from targets in a staging environment).

 ## Client Calculations and Derived Metrics